chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     S:sub:`1` = (*𝔞*, *𝔟*, *𝔠*)

 This notation will be employed extensively in the subsequent proofs.
+The notation will be made more precise after the next section, when *String Length* is defined.

 Length
 ^^^^^^

-The Empty Character *ε* will be necessary for defining the *pivot point* of a palindrome.
+The Empty Character *ε* will be necessary for defining the *pivot point* of a Palindrome, the point around which a Palindrome reflects.
 While this addition to the Alphabet **Σ** is advantegous from the perspective of palindromic analysis, it presents a problem when defining the length of a String *s*.
 If *ε* is considered part of the Alphabet, the typical notion of a String's length is undefined, as *ε* can be concatenated an infinite number of times to *s* without altering its content.
 To explicate the notion of *length*, consider the constraints that must be placed on this concept in the palindromic system,

-    - The length of the string "abc" is 3, as it contains three non-empty characters.
+    - The length of the string "abc" is 3, as it contains three non-Empty Characters.
-    - The length of the string "aεbεc" is still 3, as the empty characters (ε) are not counted.
+    - The length of the string "aεbεc" is still 3, as the Empty Characters (*ε*) are not counted.

 This example motivates the following definition.

-**Definition 1.1.2** The *length* of a String *t*, denoted *l(t)*, is defined as the number of non-Empty Characters in the sequence of concatenated Characters that make up the String.
+**Definition 1.1.2: String Length** The *String Length* of a String *t*, denoted *l(t)*, is defined as the number of non-Empty Characters in the sequence of concatenated Characters that make up the String.

 Let *ⲁ* be a character in the String *t*.
 Recall *t* has an equivalent set representation **T**,